santinogenta27/DocChatEnterprise/README.md

 Built for security, scalability, and enterprise-grade performance, DocChat Enterprise helps organizations unlock the full value of their private knowledge and data while keeping sensitive information secure.

-DocChat Enterprise is an enterprise-grade AI platform that enables organizations to securely chat with private documents using advanced Retrieval-Augmented Generation (RAG).

-It transforms contracts, policies, manuals, technical documentation, and other enterprise knowledge into an intelligent AI assistant capable of answering questions, generating summaries, and performing semantic search.

-The platform can be used as:

-An internal AI assistant for employees to access company knowledge instantly.
-An AI customer support assistant embedded into any website to answer customer questions using the company’s own documentation.
-Built for security, scalability, and enterprise-grade performance, DocChat Enterprise helps organizations unlock the full value of their private knowledge and data while keeping sensitive information secure.

-## Key Features

-- **Private RAG** over uploaded PDFs and multi-document knowledge bases
-- **Multi-agent architecture** powered by LangGraph
-- **Embeddable AI Widget** for any website
-- Advanced document understanding with Docling + OCR
-- Support for OpenAI and Anthropic models
-- Enterprise storage options (PostgreSQL, Redis, MongoDB, S3, GCS, Azure Blob)
-- Background task processing with Celery

----

 ## Tech Stack

 | Category              | Technologies                                      |